 So, if you wanted to serve this cake at, say 7 pm, the ideal time to start prepping the frosting would be 5:30 pm.

-First, take the Plant Butter and vegan cream cheese out of the fridge to soften.
+First, take the vegan butter and vegan cream cheese out of the fridge to soften.
 This should take around 30 minutes, depending on the temperature of your kitchen.
 To speed the softening process up, cut both components into small pieces.

 Second, make the actual frosting.
 It takes just 5-10 minutes.